🔍 Key Changes in the Criminal Law 2024 in India – A Simple Guide for Citizens

 These laws came into effect on 1st July 2024, marking a new era in India’s criminal justice delivery system.

-In this article, we explain the key changes in a simple and clear manner, useful for common citizens, law students, and legal professionals.
+In this article, we explain the Criminal Law 2024 in India, key changes in a simple and clear manner, useful for common citizens, law students, and legal professionals.

 ⚖️ 1.
 IPC Replaced by Bharatiya Nyaya Sanhita (BNS)